Gitchie Manitou murders: Allen Fryer

 Prior to trial, Allen Fryer was subjected to psychiatric testing, but was found fit to stand trial.
 He was tried before Judge James P. Kelley at the Lyon County Court House in May 1974, charged with four counts of first-degree murder.
 He pleaded not guilty to all charges.

 The first witness to testify on behalf of the prosecution was Sandra Cheskey.
 Cheskey testified on May 16 that she and her companions had been seated around a campfire, singing and smoking marijuana when she heard a noise, then observed two men approaching.
 Cheskey further testified David Fryer had first shot and wounded Stewart Baade before Allen Fryer had fatally shot Roger Essem.
 The two had then advanced upon the teenagers from behind a tree before Michael Hadrath had stated "Who the hell do you think you are?" before Allen Fryer had shot him once in the arm.
 She, Hadrath, and Dana Baade had then been forced to a parking area, where she had been bundled into a pickup truck before Allen had driven her from the scene.
 She was then driven to an abandoned farmhouse close to Hartford, where the brothers had convened and conferred.
 Here, she had been raped by James Fryer before Allen had driven her home, having threatened her against informing anyone about her ordeal.

-On May 20, 1974, Allen was found guilty of four counts of first degree murder and sentenced to four consecutive life terms in prison.
+On May 20, 1974, Allen was found guilty of four counts of first-degree murder and sentenced to four consecutive life terms in prison.

-On June 18, 1974, after Allen Fryer's trial, he and James Fryer escaped from the Lyon County Jail, stole a vehicle, and fled the state.
-They were arrested by authorities in Gillette, Wyoming, and brought back to Iowa to face federal charges.
+On June 18, 1974, after Allen Fryer's trial, both he and James Fryer (who was awaiting trial), escaped from the Lyon County Jail, stole a vehicle, and fled the state.
+Two days after escaping from jail, their stolen vehicle was involved in a hit-and-run of a pedestrian near the town of Gillette, Wyoming.
+They were later arrested after leading police on a high-speed chase and brought back to Iowa to face federal charges.